IT personnel's guide to installing and managing mXrap

 - The CodeMeter driver needs to be installed and configured to act as a Network Server.

-- The CodeMeter key must be plugged into the server.
+- If you are using a physical dongle the CodeMeter key must be plugged into the server.

 - The CodeMeter server can be a virtual server.
 The USB dongle can be accessed by the server via products such as AnywhereUSB.